Council meetings during the COVID-19 pandemic

 Regular Council Meetings

 Regular Council meetings are scheduled at 6:15 PM on the second and fourth Monday of each month.
-Meeting agendas are available by 4:30 pm on the Wednesday prior to the Council meeting.
+The Council Agenda is published by 4:30 PM seven (7) calendar days prior to the meeting.
+The Council Procedure Bylaw regulates procedures to be followed for the conduct of business at meetings of the Council

 Special Council Meetings